Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 Go back to the sales process and see how disintermediation.
 Automating the sales process has also made salespeople much more accountable than in the past.
 Before, they were responsible for meeting their current quota target and now have to answer for the entire process.

-Many decisions formally made by field sales reps will be taken out of their hands as it forces them to practice a greater uniformity in their practices.
+Many decisions formally made by field sales reps will be taken out of their hands, forcing them to practice greater uniformity.
 This combination of loss of control and accountability leads to a culture shock for sales reps trained in older or traditional methodologies.

 With most CRMs, I love Salesforce and use it here as an example.
 You can create workflows for your marketing and sales process on the Salesforce CRM platform.
 So when a web visitor becomes unqualified, marketing captured leads (MCLs) where the sales rep doesn’t have to do anything.